Are grapes and raisins bad for dogs?

 All grapes, raisins, currants and sultanas — as well as foods that contain them such as mince pies, hot cross buns, and fruit cake — can be poisonous to dogs, and potentially poisonous to cats.
-It’s thought the dried versions of the fruits are more likely to cause severe symptoms.
+It’s thought the dried versions of the fruits are more likely to cause severe symptoms and potentially renal failure.
 But it’s unclear exactly what causes the toxic effects.

-Just one grape, raisin, currant or sultana can be toxic.
-So if you think your dog has eaten the fruits, or anything containing them, you should telephone your vet immediately or, out of hours, find your nearest Vets Now pet emergency clinic here.
+If you think your dog has eaten grapes, raisins, currants or sultanas, or anything containing them, you should telephone your vet immediately or, out of hours, find your nearest Vets Now pet emergency clinic here.

 A very small number of grapes, raisins, sultanas or currants can cause severe problems in some dogs.
 Our vets have witnessed emergency cases when just one has been eaten.
 However, on the other side of the coin, a handful may cause no symptoms.

 Unfortunately, in terms of determining just how serious a poisoning case is, there’s no correlation between the amount of fruit eaten and the size of the dog.
 For this reason, it’s not advisable to feed any grapes or raisins to your pet.
 That’s also why we have not created a dog raisin toxicity calculator.

 While all forms of grape are poisonous to dogs, extra caution should be taken with foods containing raisins, currants (dried fruit of dark grapes) and sultanas (dried fruit of white grapes) as these have been associated with more severe cases.

 What to do if your dog eats grapes